Searching Your Library

 Graceful degradation

-The search DSL is designed to never fail.
-If you type an unrecognized operator like foo:bar, it's treated as plain text and matched via full-text search instead of throwing an error.
-This means you can always type freely without worrying about syntax — the worst that happens is a broader search than intended.
+The search syntax is designed to never fail.
+If you type an unrecognized operator like foo:bar, it is treated as plain text and matched via full-text search instead of throwing an error.
+You can always type freely without worrying about syntax.
+The worst that happens is a broader search than intended.

 Keyboard shortcuts